Convicts 4: Production

 Resko was technical advisor of the film, whose prison sequences were filmed at Folsom State Prison.
 Sammy Davis Jr. put on a show for the actual inmates after filming.

 Critical reception and legacy

 New York Times critic A.H.
 Weiler said the film "is forthright and serious in its attempt to limn a striking figure but is only rarely compelling or memorable."

-The New York Daily News gave the film three of four stars, and called the film "commendable" even though failed to substantiate its premise that becoming a good artist means that one is a "rehabilitated soul."
+The New York Daily News gave the film three of four stars, and called the film "commendable" even though it failed to substantiate its premise that becoming a good artist means that one is a "rehabilitated soul."
 The convicts are sympathetically portrayed as "sympathetic at heart and good for occasional laughs."

 Although the film did not find an audience in the theaters, it was played often on late-night television, and is included in the 2008 anthology, 101 Forgotten Films.